 Always install a valid secure data storage device in the IDU prior to activating any ground maintenance function.
-Operation of the GMF without a valid device installed may cause erroneous failure indications or corruption of the IDU.
+Operation of the GMF without a valid secure data storage device installed may cause erroneous failure indications or corruption of the IDU.